 Put more simply still, our functor will be a left adjoint to the forgetful functor .

-Before we construct the functor , let's take a minute to explain what it means for to be natural in and .
+Before we construct the functor , let's take a minute to recall what it means for to be natural in and .
 Naturality "in " will mean that for every -module morphism we have a commutative diagram

 Similarly, naturality "in " will mean that for every set map we have a commutative diagram[1]